Xilinx/DPU-PYNQ/host/README.md

 ```
 ./docker_run.sh xilinx/vitis-ai:1.3.411
 ```

-> From version 1.3 .xmodel files are generated instead of .elf

 The `docker_run.sh` will download a Vitis AI docker image after users accept the license agreements.
 It may take a long time to download since the image